lanl/PyBNF/docs/config.rst

 Property files are plain text files with the extension ".prop" that define qualitative system properties.
 In PyBNF, properties are expressed as inequality constraints to be imposed on the outputs of the model.
 Such constraints can be used to formalize qualitative data known about the biological system of interest.
 The syntax for writing .prop files, described in this section, is called the  Biological Property Specification Language (BPSL).

-Each line of the .prop file should contain constraint declaration consisting of three parts: an inequality to be satisfied, an enforcement condition that specifies when in the simulation time course the constraint is applied, and a weight that controls the penalty to add to the objective function if the constraint is not satisfied.
-Specifically, if a constraint of the form :math:`A<B` with weight :math:`w` is violated, then the value added to the objective function is :math:`w*(A-B)`.
+Each line of the .prop file should contain constraint declaration consisting of three parts: an inequality to be satisfied, an enforcement condition that specifies when in the simulation time course the constraint is applied, and a clause that specifies how the constraint should be incorporated into the objective function.

-The weight may be omitted and defaults to 1.
-The inequality and enforcement clauses are required
+Two methods of incorporating constraints are supported.
+A static penalty model can be used by providing a `Weight`_ clause.
+In this case, if a constraint of the form :math:`A<B` with weight :math:`w` is violated, then the value added to the objective function is :math:`w*(A-B)`.
+Alternatively, a likelihood-based model can be used by providing a `Confidence`_ clause.
+In this case, the contribution is the negative log probability of constraint satisfaction.
+The likelihood-based model should be used when statistically rigorous results are important, such as when performing Bayesian uncertainty quantification.
+It is not recommended to mix between the static penalty and likelihood models within the same fitting problem.

+If neither a weight nor a confidence clause is provided, a static penalty model is assumed with a weight of 1.

 Inequality
 ^^^^^^^^^^